 - Lete / Delete: The "lete" comes from the word "to smear" or "to erase."
 "Delete" means to thoroughly erase, or to completely remove something.

-It's important to note that the intensification function of "de-" is less predictable than its other meanings.
+you'll want to note that the intensification function of "de-" is less predictable than its other meanings.
 It often requires an understanding of the word's etymology to discern the subtle nuance it adds.

 The "De-" Prefix in Action: Real-World Examples